oyesam7/ArtificialIntelligence-1/README.md

     - Always understimated -- guarantees that we will find the minimum cost path.
 - Consistency
     - The cost of moving is higher than the reduction in the heuristic.
-    - The fina estimated cost never decreases.
+    - The final estimated cost never decreases.
 - In grid-search
         - Manhattan distance
         - Euclidean - The length one would measure with a ruler ( straight line distance )